+Teaching methods:

 Skills, PBL, Lecture(s), Training(s)

+Assessment methods:

+Attendance, Presentation

+Keywords:

-Young offenders, risk assessment, treatment, intervention, institutionalisation
+Young offenders, risk assessment, treatment, intervention

+Faculty of Psychology and Neuroscience

 Research Proposal Workshop

 This workshop will familiarise students with the different phases of writing scientific research proposals and research reports.
 Specifically, they will define a scientifically relevant research question based on prior research findings, prepare and structure the research protocol, and think about suitable designs and research methods for data acquisition and analysis.
 To this end, students must integrate the learned material (i.e., literature) into skill-based practice (i.e., by writing a research protocol).
 The writing skills that are acquired in this workshop can be used by the students for completing their upcoming thesis, and for obtaining research grants later in their careers.